 For those who do not take the paint course, they can use Vicious Cycles’ custom paint services or ship the frame to the paint shop of their choice.
 Parts kits may be ordered for purchase, so that students can depart with a complete bicycle.

 The tube set for the frame class is double-butted chrome-moly, but an upgrade to a Columbus Zona tube set with S-bend rear for an additional $75.
 Slider, rocking or thru-axle dropouts will have a $125 up charge.

-A non-refundable, non-transferable deposit of $750 is required to reserve a spot for the frame course.
-Payment in full is due one week prior to the beginning of the course.
+A non-refundable, non-transferable deposit of $950 is required to reserve a spot for the frame course.
+Payment in full is due TWO weeks prior to the beginning of the course.
 Prior to your class we will schedule a phone call with you to answer any questions you may have and discuss the details of the style frame you wish to build.